 - Cash and deposits in banks: this line includes cash balances, checking accounts and on-demand deposits with the Central Bank of Chile and other domestic and foreign financial institutions.
-Amounts invested as overnight deposits are included in this item.
+Amounts invested as overnight deposits are included in this item. - Cash items in process of collection: this item represents domestic transactions in the process of transfer through a central domestic clearinghouse or international transactions which may be delayed in settlement due to timing differences. - Trading investments: this item includes financial instruments held for trading and investments in mutual funds which must be adjusted to their fair value in the same way as instruments acquired for trading.

-AS OF DECEMBER 31, 2019 AND 2018 AND FOR THE YEARS ENDED DECEMBER 31, 2019, 2018 AND 2017
+AS OF DECEMBER 31, 2020 AND 2019 AND FOR THE YEARS ENDED DECEMBER 31, 2020, 2019 AND 2018

-- Cash items in process of collection: this item represents domestic transactions in the process of transfer through a central domestic clearinghouse or international transactions which may be delayed in settlement due to timing differences. - Trading investments: this item includes financial instruments held for trading and investments in mutual funds which must be adjusted to their fair value in the same way as instruments acquired for trading. - Investments under resale agreements: includes balances of financial instruments purchased under resale agreement. - Interbank loans: this item includes the balances of transactions with domestic and foreign banks, including the Central Bank of Chile, other than those reflected in certain other financial asset classifications listed above. - Loans and accounts receivables from customers: these loans are non-derivative financial assets for which fixed or determined amounts are charged, that are not listed on an active market and which the Bank does not intend to sell immediately or in the short term.
-When the Bank is the lessor in a lease, and it substantially transfers the risks and rewards incidental to the leased asset, the transaction is presented in loans and accounts receivable from customers while the leased asset is derecognised in the Bank's statements of financial position. - Investment instruments: are classified into two categories: held-to-maturity investments, and available-for-sale investments.
+- Investments under resale agreements: includes balances of financial instruments purchased under resale agreement. - Interbank loans: this item includes the balances of transactions with domestic and foreign banks, including the Central Bank of Chile, other than those reflected in certain other financial asset classifications listed above. - Loans and accounts receivables from customers: these loans are non-derivative financial assets for which fixed or determined amounts are charged, that are not listed on an active market and which the Bank does not intend to sell immediately or in the short term.
+When the Bank is the lessor in a lease, and it substantially transfers the risks and rewards incidental to the leased asset, the transaction is presented in loans and accounts receivable from customers while the leased asset is derecognized in the Bank's statements of financial position. - Investment instruments: are classified into two categories: held-to-maturity investments, and available-for-sale investments.
 The held-to-maturity investment classification includes only those instruments for which the Bank has the ability and intent to hold to maturity.
-The remaining investments are treated as available for sale.
+The remaining investments are treated as available for sale iv.

-iv.
 Classification of financial liabilities for measurement purposes

-The Bank classifies all financial liabilities as subsequently measured at amortised cost, except for:
+The Bank classifies all financial liabilities as subsequently measured at amortized cost, except for: